 \section{Errors with Membership Test}

-Since pseudorandom distributions are not correctable by efficient schemes, we investigate the correctability of distributions that are not pseudorandom.
+\ignore{ To derive this result, we use the technique of Wee~\cite{Wee04}, which is based on the \emph{reconstruction paradigm} of Gennaro and Trevisan~\cite{GGKT05}.
+We use his technique for the problem of error correction.
+We show that if a samplable distribution with a sampler $S$ is efficiently correctable, then the function of $S$ has a short description, and thus, by a counting argument, efficient coding schemes cannot correct every samplable distribution with membership test.

+This negative result seems counterintuitive.
+In general, constructing low-rate codes seems to be easier than high-rate codes.
+However, the result implies the impossibility of constructing low-rate codes.
+The reason for such a result is that the reconstruction paradigm crucially uses the fact that some function can be described shortly.
+In our case, we use the fact that functions for samplable errors can be described shortly if the errors are correctable by coding schemes with short descriptions.
+Since low-rate codes have short descriptions, the result can be applied to low-rate codes. ------------------------- }

+In this section, we present samplable distributions that are not pseudorandom, but cannot be corrected by efficient coding schemes.
 For such distributions, we consider distributions for which the membership test can be done efficiently.
 A distribution $Z$ is called a \emph{distribution with membership test} if there is a polynomial-time algorithm $D$ such that $D(z) = 1 \Leftrightarrow z \in \Supp(Z)$.
 Since the algorithm $D$ can distinguish $Z$ from the uniform distribution, $Z$ is not pseudorandom.